Double8 – MTB & MTB – EA

 • Loop 4 – Saint Jacques Tour : 15:00 pm

-The time limits for the Double8 correspond only to the starting times for loops 2, 3 and 4.
-When a competitor finishes a loop, he/she must take into account the time needed to change batteries and to take a break at the refreshment station before starting the next loop.
-If the time limit is exceeded, the competitor will be refused access to the start of the loop concerned and will have to hand in his timing chip to the organizer, who will register his end of race.
+The time limits for the Double8 are the latest possible starting times for loops 2, 3 and 4.
+When a participant finishes a loop, they must take into account the time needed to change batteries and to take a break at the refreshment station before starting the next loop.
+If the time limit has passed, the competitor will be refused access to the start of the loop in question and will have to hand in their timing chip to the organiser, who will register their end of race time.

-• 2 batteries (if you have a single battery, the Simple8 is an opportunity to test yourself on a similar format)
+• 2 batteries (if you only have one battery, the Simple8 is lighter race option that you can enter)

 • Gloves

-• Charged and switched-on cell phone to alert emergency services
+• Charged and switched-on mobile phone to alert emergency services

 • Repair kit